Sage-Bionetworks/SynapseWebClient/README.md

 The current SWC release build can be accessed by visiting https://www.synapse.org/

 For more information about Synapse, please see the [Synapse Docs](http://docs.synapse.org/).

+Interested in spinning up a local web client?
+Go to the [SWC Developer Bootstrap](https://sagebionetworks.jira.com/wiki/display/SWC/Developer+Bootstrap) to find out how.